formidablejs/formidablejs.org/docs/frontend.md

 #### Single-page Application

-To build a single-page application, you can use the `create-formidable-app` CLI with the following flag:
+To build a single-page application, you can use the `create-formidable` CLI with the following flag:

 ```bash
 npx create-formidable@latest example-app --imba